nrdg/sop/_sources/general/general.md

 ### Meetings

-Everyone is expected to attend weekly group meetings and weekly journal clubs / code reviews (and to lead these on a regular basis).
+Everyone is expected to attend a weekly in-person group meeting.
+We also hold regular zoom meetings with the broader DIRECT group.
 In addition, a weekly one-on-one meeting with Ariel is required to discuss progress on projects and work together.
-Currently, these meetings take place through zoom.